Integrity management: Role of consultancies

 In response, the field of integrity management has been born to help clients conduct business, even in the most challenging of markets, without compromising their ethics.
-With the help of expert advice, companies can go beyond abiding by the law to taking a voluntary, proactive approach to ensuring a company's activities promote behaving responsibly, with fairness, sustainability, and cultural sensitivity in the communities in which they operate.
+With the help of expert advice, companies can go beyond abiding by the law to taking a voluntary, proactive approach to ensure a company's activities promote behaving responsibly, with fairness, sustainability, and cultural sensitivity in the communities in which they operate.
 It is very different in this respect from the more reactive field of risk management, although some risk management companies have attempted to embrace ethical risk as an area of specialism.
 Many risk management consultancies are adjuncts to private security companies.
-Therefore, some would-be clients are not convinced that they are best-placed to assist in the area of integrity and ethical management, because their parent companies face reputational challenges themselves.
+Therefore, some would-be clients are not convinced that they are best placed to assist in the area of integrity and ethical management, because their parent companies face reputational challenges themselves.

-Specialist integrity management consultancy helps business leaders not only to avoid business practices that represent risk to an industry or economy, but also helps to bring such practices under scrutiny so that they can be brought to a quick end.
+Specialist integrity management consultancy helps business leaders not only to avoid business practices that represent a risk to an industry or economy, but also helps to bring such practices under scrutiny so that they can be brought to a quick end.

 The practice of integrity management consultancy combines numerous disciplines including established Knowledge Acquisition Methodologies, Public Relations Practices, Business Risk Management techniques, Corporate Social Responsibility (CSR), Compliance functions, Insider Threat detection and Financial expertise to help clients make responsible and ethical business decisions.

 Integrity management consultancies offer services such as: